 Dr James Crew is a specialist in spinal cord injury medicine.
 He is professionally affiliated with County of Santa Clara and Santa Clara Valley Medical Center.
 Dr Crew studied medicine at Creighton University School of Medicine.
-He is currently Associate Chief, Department of Physical Medicine and Rehabilitation at Santa Clara Valley Medical Center, San Jose, California, and Clinical Instructor, Department of Orthopedic Surgery at Stanford Iniversity School of Medicine, Palo Alto, California.
+He is currently Associate Chief, Department of Physical Medicine and Rehabilitation at Santa Clara Valley Medical Center, San Jose, California, and Clinical Instructor, Department of Orthopedic Surgery at Stanford University School of Medicine, Palo Alto, California.

 Dr Stephanie Hayner

 Dr Stephanie Hayner did an undergraduate degree with the University of Connecticut.
-She followed this with her Doctor of Phylosophy degree from Virginia Commonwealth University in Health Related Sciences.
+She followed this with her Doctor of Phiolosophy degree from Virginia Commonwealth University in Health Related Sciences.
 Her areas of interest are primary and secondary prevention, peer mentoring, ethnicity and cultural issues, return to work, family and caregiver needs after neurologic injury.

 Dr Jenny Kiratli

 Dr Kiratli joined the Spinal Cord Injury (SCI) Center in 1991 and has developed a broad-based program of funded research addressing the needs of persons with SCI.
 Her focus includes musculoskeletal and metabolic responses to SCI, exercise, and preservation and restoration of upper extremity function.
 Her current projects relate to effectiveness of home-based exercise and facilitating outpatient wellness.
 Dr Kiratli has a strong interest in research.
-She is Associate Director of the ACGME SCI Medical Fellowship and Program Director for the VA Advanced SCI Medical Fellowship Program.
+She is Associate Director of the ACGME SCI Medical Fellowship and Program Director for the Veterans Association (VA) Advanced SCI Medical Fellowship Program.